-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like CU Recovery for millions of clients nationwide.
+The most effective way to deal with CU Recovery is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like CU Recovery on behalf of their clients.

 And they may be able to help you too.

 Will CU Recovery sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with CU Recovery again.

 Call Lexington Law to learn how they can help you.